danielkieran/Visualizer-for-an-energy-aware-scheduler/README.md

 # Visualizer-for-an-energy-aware-scheduler
 4th year project.

-Paths are on applicable with Windows.

-Please look at the updated version for Linux/MacOS/Windows
+This program can only be run with Windows.

 Takes data from 54 csv files which contain sensor measurements over time.
 Program visualizes the data to make it easier to interpolate results.
+The program heavily uses the pandas, matplotlib and tkinter.